-We are getting close to completing this project, but I have a question.
+We are getting close to completing this project.

 Okay that sounds good.
 How long would you like for the wires to be between the back of the indicator light and charge indicator?